vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ```

 ---
-## Custom helper entities: days countdown
+### Custom helper entities: days countdown

-I wanted my presentation like this.\
+I wanted my presentation like this:
-Only with the numbers of days instead of the full date as the state value.\
+* Only with the numbers of days instead of the full date as the state value.
-Also, a more subtle icon which match the rest of the icons on my dashboard.
+* A more subtle icon which match the rest of the icons on my dashboard.
+* Ordered by days left

 <img src="images_afvalbeheer/days_countdown.png" alt="countdown" width="400px">